NightKey/ts6-obs-bridge/README.md

 ![main_page](resources/main_page.png)

-If the ports and IP are correct, you just need to fill in the password and the scene name for OBS.
+If the ports and IPs are correct, you just need to fill in the password and the scene name for OBS.

 ## Team Speak
 For Team Speak, when you click on connect, the application will request an API key from Team Speak.